betajippity/Nuparu/README.md

 Notes:

-* On macOS, all binary libraries except for TBB are statically linked.
-* On Windows, all binary libraries except for TBB are statically linked.
-* On Linux, all binary libraries except for TBB are statically linked.
+* On all platforms, all binary libraries except for TBB are statically linked.
-* x86-64 builds are included for macOS, Windows, and Linux-GCC8/Linux-GCC10
+* x86-64 builds are included for macOS, Windows, and Linux-GCC8/Linux-GCC10.
-* ARM aarch64/arm64 builds are included for macOS and Linux-GCC10
+* ARM aarch64/arm64 builds are included for macOS and Linux-GCC10.
+* macOS builds are provided as Universal Binaries incorporating arm64 and x86-64 versions into single libraries instead of separate library files per architecture.
-* Everything is built using C++14.
+* Everything is built using C++14 or newer.
 * The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.
 * Since macOS ships with GLUT by default, Nuparu does not include FreeGLUT for macOS.
 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.